misakey/backend/docs/content/endpoints/boxes.md

 categories = ["Endpoints"]
 date = "2020-09-11"
-description = "Boxes endpoints" tags = ["box", "api", "endpoints"] title = "Box"
+description = "Boxes endpoints" tags = ["box", "api", "endpoints", "boxes"] title = "Boxes"
 +++

 # 1. Introduction

-A box is a space where the end-user can share securely the data with some other user or themself.
+A box is a space where the end-identity can share securely the data with some other identity or themself.

 It is the base for data exchange, data access management...